joshnuss/transponder/README.md

 ## Features

 - Turns controllers into declarative code.
-- Works with any context function that returns a tagged tuple like `{:ok, ...}` or `{:error, ...}`
+- Works with all context functions that return a tagged tuple like `{:ok, ...}` or `{:error, ...}`
-- Understands `Ecto.Changeset` errors and can render the error.
+- Supports rendering `Ecto.Changeset` errors.
-- Built in responders for JSON and HTML and ability to create custom ones.
+- Built-in responders for JSON and HTML with ability to add custom ones.

-**Disclaimer**: this is intended for simple apps or for when you're just starting out building an app.
-More complex apps will require more code in their controllers and should use standard Phoenix controllers and tests.
+**Disclaimer**: This is intended for simple apps or when starting to build an application.
+More complex apps may require more complex in their controllers, and then standard Phoenix controllers and tests would work better.
 This is just a starting point.

 ## Installation